tomaseshithari/vitamin-a-guide/supplementation-risks.md

 ### Pregnant Women

 The teratogenic risk of high-dose Vitamin A is highest during the first trimester.
 Pregnant women should avoid supplements containing more than 3,000 µg RAE of preformed Vitamin A (retinol) and consult a healthcare provider before taking any Vitamin A supplements.
+It is strongly recommended to consult a doctor before starting any high-dose Vitamin A supplements, especially during pregnancy.

 ### Children